madrury/madrury.github.io/_posts/2026-04-08-mean-reverting-series.markdown

 In the first series, the observed transaction volume mostly stays above the true trendline, any dips below are due to the  noise term $\epsilon$.
 The second series moves around the trendline symmetrically.

-So why, in the first case of only upwards effects, does our data alalysis detect an association?
-Our finding is due to **mean reversion**: when the exchange rate decreases customer bahaviour reverts to its baseline state of a random perturbation around the true trendline.
+So why, in the first case of only upwards effects, does our data analysis detect an association?
+Our finding is due to **mean reversion**: when the exchange rate decreases customer behaviour reverts to its baseline state of a random perturbation around the true trendline.
 When such an observation follows one where the exchange rate moved upwards (which happens about half the time) this results in (most likely) a downwards move from its elevated state back towards the trendline.
-So, on average, a fall in exchange rate is simultaneous with a fall in tarnsaction rate.
+So, on average, a fall in exchange rate is simultaneous with a fall in transaction rate.

 ## Capturing the True Effect
 Asymmetric effect are common in practice, and are worth considering whenever analysing a response to some stimuli that may be positive or negative.